 We got out of the ocean and into the forest.

 We traveled to the outdoor classroom of Haleakala National Park to clear invasive species, and then plant native trees and shrubs.
+We helped plant the 18,000th tree.

 Our work helped strengthen the forest’s soil and water line system, which in turn, helps the wildlife that needs the forest to survive.